About N.C. State Student Media

 As a public forum for free expression, the student media at North Carolina State University exist to inform and to entertain, first and foremost, the students followed by members of the surrounding community and peers in the journalism profession.
 Working in student media gives participants hands-on experience in the mass media which will assist them regardless of their career goals.
 By upholding the highest standards of journalistic ethics, the student-run media will help students become competent as ethical and responsible adults, who are enthusiastic about their future involvement in human affairs and optimistic about their future.

 The first Agromeck yearbook was published in 1903, making it the University’s oldest publication.
 Technician newspaper began in 1920, while WKNC 88.1 FM radio and Windhover literary magazine started in the 1960s.
-Student Media expanded again in 1992 with the publication of Nubian Message, a weekly multicultural newspaper.
+Student Media expanded again in 1992 with the publication of the Nubian Message multicultural newspaper.
 Wolf TV joined the Student Media operation in 2009 to provide video content for the other media.
 The Student Media business office is responsible for selling in excess of $300,000 a year in advertising and sponsorship sales.
 A chapter of the Society for Collegiate Journalists completes the department.

-- Five full-time professional and support staff.
+- Six full-time professional and support staff.